 - No minimum requirements

-We have a 2-step process as every transcription passes through at least two members of our team – one audio transcriptionist and one proofreader.
-We charge from £3 + VAT per audio minute.
-However, we also have a subscription-based price which guarantees a lower price for regular work.
-Please ask us about what you are looking for and we can usually meet your requirements.
+We have a two-step process, as every transcription passes through at least two members of our team – an audio transcriptionist and a proofreader.
+We charge from £3 + VAT per audio minute to transcribe a multi-person board meeting.
+However, we also offer a monthly subscription-based price, which represents a lower cost for regular work.
+Please ask us about what you are looking for, as we can almost certainly meet your requirements.

-Here are some further articles you may be interested in:
+Here are some further articles that might be of interest:

-For details on how to record a meeting note for regulated sectors, click here.
+For details on how to record a meeting note for regulated sectors.

-For testimonials from banks and investment firms who use VoiceNotes, please click here.
+For testimonials from banks and investment firms who use VoiceNotes Ltd’s transcription service.

-To hear our views on fintech, hedge funds and online Meetings, click here.
+To hear our views on fintech, hedge funds and online meetings.